June 3, 2026

 The Real Cost of Overthinking

-Overthinking doesn’t just waste time.
+Overthinking doesn’t just waste your time.

-It steals:
+It silently steals:

-• Opportunities
+• Opportunities you never took

-• Peace of mind
+• Peace of mind you never found

-• Relationships
+• Relationships you never fully enjoyed

-• Self-belief
+• Self-belief you slowly lost

-• Growth
+• Growth you kept postponing

 Final Thoughts: Stop Thinking.
 Start Living.